Ki Tavo: The Curse of Frustration

 And He bent down the sky and descended,

-And a thick fog was beneath his raglayim.
-(Psalm 18:10)
+And a thick fog was beneath his raglayim(Psalm 18:10)

 Did the original poets who invented these descriptions believe that Baal actually had feet and stood on the clouds, or were they simply writing poetry?
 What about the poets who applied those descriptions to the God of Israel?

 The Bible does use raglayim for several idioms involving human beings.
 When a man’s foot slips or stumbles, it means he is straying from the path of righteousness.
 Raglayim also appears as a euphemism for genitals, and even urination.
-In another biblical idiom, when person A bows at the raglayim of person B, it means A submits to B’s authority.
+In another biblical idiom, when person A bows at the raglayim of person B, it means that A submits to B’s authority.
 An example occurs in this week’s haftarah immediately after the verse about God’s feet.

 And they will walk to you bowing,